KentenRoth/100DaysOfCode/README.md

 Day 39

 I spent tonight sketching up some ideas for my StarPoke site and some ideas for my porfolio.
 I also finished off writing up my blog post, and plan on posting it tomorrow.

 ---

+Day 40-41-42

+I didn't do much updating over this weekend.
+I did get a few things done but had a lot of stuff come up that kept me busy, and off the computer.
+I did a little design, but mainly my time was spent trying to understand how to get some specific things to work.
+I wanted to get my child component to update state on the parent component, and that would allow different things to be displayed.
+It took me a while, but I was successful and got everything working.

+---